 An uncommon introduction of invasive species into a native ecosystem can also be through angler's footwear.
 An example of this invasive situation occurred with the New Zealand mudsnail.
-New Zealand mudsnails are tiny aquatic crustaceans around 1/8 inch in length when full grown adult, exhibit a light to dark brown shell, and the shell features 5-6 spirals.
-A distinct feature of its shell is a retractable cover called an operculum which thus allows the snail to seal itself inside when threatened from predators or exposed to pollutants.
+New Zealand mudsnails are tiny aquatic crustaceans around 1/8 inch in length when full-grown and exhibit a light to dark brown shell, featuring 5-6 spirals.
+A distinct feature of its shell is a retractable cover called an operculum, which thus allows the snail to seal itself inside when threatened from predators or exposed to pollutants.
 Its rigid operculum allows for unharmed detection when digested through a fish or birds digestive system after consumption.
 Original populations were initially introduced into fisheries of the United States through contaminated ship ballast water and transportation of live fish or eggs for the commercial aquaculture industry.
 Long distance dispersal of the sneaky invader has occurred by attaching to landing nets, bottom and sides of wading boots, waders, and trailers.
-Evidence suggests that New Zealand mudsnails can move 10 feet per hour which is incredibly fast for such a small organism.
-Worse characteristics associated with these invasive critters are that the females exhibit a parthenogenetic reproductive lifestyle meaning that the populations are self-cloning so no fertilization is required.
-Average brood size of individual female ranges from 20-120 each of which can potentially produce up to 230 offspring per year.
+Evidence suggests that New Zealand mudsnails can move 10 feet per hour, which is incredibly fast for such a small organism.
+Worse characteristics associated with these invasive critters are that the females exhibit a parthenogenetic reproductive lifestyle meaning that the populations are self-cloning, so no fertilization is required.
+The average brood size of individual females ranges from 20-120, each of which can potentially produce up to 230 offspring per year.
 The main ecological threat from New Zealand mudsnails is that they displace native insects, snails, and mollusks that native fish are dependent on.
 Thus, this results in significantly reduced growth rates of native fish and lower populations of economically important sport-fish species.

-Preventive Solution – Although the use of felt-sole waders is still legal in some states, it is highly recommended to purchase waders from companies that use alternative soles that contain scientifically-tested material known for not spreading aquatic hitchhikers such as the New Zealand Mudsnail.
-Wader companies such as Patagonia, Simms, Hodgman, and Korkers are utilizing Vibram outersoles to assist in preventing the spread of aquatic hitchhikers.
-Vibram is a vulcanized rubber that is designed specifically to provide high degree of resistance and excellent traction on rocky substrates yet restricts organisms like the mudsnail from clinging onto the bottom of the wading boot.
+Although the use of felt-sole waders is still legal in some states, it is recommended to purchase waders from companies that use alternative soles that contain scientifically-tested material known for not spreading aquatic hitchhikers.
+Wader companies such as Patagonia, Simms, Hodgman, and Korkers are utilizing Vibram outer soles to assist in preventing the spread of aquatic hitchhikers.
+Vibram is a vulcanized rubber that is explicitly designed to provide a high degree of resistance and excellent traction on rocky substrates yet restricts organisms like the mudsnail from clinging onto the bottom of the wading boot.
 Look for this material when purchasing wading boots for your next fishing expedition.
-Thorough rinsing with warm to hot water your waders and wading boots will assist in not transporting them to other watersheds.
-An additional prevention step is to implement a 10-minute soaking of gear into an undiluted Formula 409 bath with exception of Goretex waders.
+Thorough rinsing with warm to hot water, your waders and wading boots will assist in not transporting them to other watersheds.
+An additional prevention step is to implement a 10-minute soaking of gear into an undiluted Formula 409 bath except for Goretex waders.
 Dry waders by hanging vertically onto a closer hanger.
 Store gear at room temperature.

 Introduction of Invasive Fishes through Illegal Stocking

-The fundamental objective of this subsection is to explain the ramifications of illegally stocking invasive predatory fish into a native lake or river system.
-Anglers of all types have an interest in targeting specific species they prefer over others, yet in some scenarios, anglers feel the only way to fish a species not present in a lake or river is to surprisingly introduce them undetected.
+The fundamental objective of this subsection is to explain the ramifications of illegally stocking invasive predatory fish into a natural lake or river system.
+Anglers of all types have an interest in targeting specific species they prefer over others, yet in some scenarios, anglers feel the only way to fish a species not present in a lake or river is to introduce them undetected surprisingly.
 Over the past several decades this has been a problematic situation that needs attention.
-Examples of this activity include (1) illegal stocking of northern pike into non-native trout lakes of the Rocky Mountain states and Southcentral Alaska, (2) introduction and illegal transportation of muskellunge into lakes of the Kenai Peninsula in Alaska, and (3) common or grass carp into shallow watersheds to manage vegetation or create trophy carp fisheries.
-The illegal introduction of predatory fishes like muskies and pike into a native fishery can lower native fish populations, lower foragefish biomass, and increase competition between foreign and native fishes for food, resources, and habitat use.
+Examples of this activity include (1) illegal stocking of northern pike into non-native trout lakes of the Rocky Mountain states and Southcentral Alaska, (2) introduction and unlawful transportation of muskellunge into lakes of the Kenai Peninsula in Alaska, and (3) common or grass carp into shallow watersheds to manage vegetation or create trophy carp fisheries.
+The illegal introduction of predatory fishes like muskies and pike into a native fishery can lower native fish populations, lower forage fish biomass, and increase competition between foreign and native fishes for food, resources, and habitat use.

 Preventive Solution – Never under any circumstances introduce non-native fishes to a lake or river system.
-If anglers or groups of anglers are interested in establishing a fishery for a specific species, the responsible protocol is to write to your local legislature or visit head management and/or research biologists and submit a handwritten or typed submission with recommendations of interest in developing a sport fishery for a species of fish of choice.
-Biologists will highly take the comments into consideration and perhaps develop a new fishery.
-Many great fisheries have been established through simple communication between agencies and the general public compared to stocking non-native fishes by the elements of surprise.
+If anglers are interested in establishing a fishery for a specific species, the responsible protocol is to write to your local legislature and submit a handwritten or typed submission with recommendations of interest in developing a sport fishery for a species of fish of choice.
+Biologists will highly consider the comments and perhaps develop a new fishery.
+Many great fisheries have been established through simple communication between agencies and the general public compared to non-native stocking fishes by the elements of surprise.
 Stocking fish illegally poses detrimental consequences on native fish stocks, affects predator/prey balance, and costs taxpayers annually millions of dollars to reverse the damages inflicted from these illegal acts.

-As responsible stewards of the land and waters we fish, it is our job as resource stakeholders to ensure populations of fish flourish for future generations as well as promote conservative approaches to ensure our ecosystems operate in natural fashion despite the climatic and environmental challenges they face on a day-to-day basis.
+As responsible stewards of the land and waters we fish, it is our job to ensure populations of fish flourish, as well as to promote conservative approaches to safeguard our ecosystems operate naturally.
 Please follow the outlined steps in this conservation special on preventing the spread of invasive species across our precious nationwide waterways.
 Each of us has a responsibility towards educating those not environmentally aware of the situations that could potentially occur as a result of not being alert.
-While many of us are in a constant hurry to vacate any boat launch so the next group of anglers can either launch or retrieve their vessel, take a few extra minutes to implement the steps as outlined here in this article and our waterways will continue to produce sufficient fish-catching Kodak moments for generations to come.
-Our precious wild fisheries are one of the most important things that give the human population a sense of hope that wild adventures and places still exist in todays highly industrial, advancing world.
+While many of us are in a hurry to vacate the boat launch so the next group of anglers can launch or retrieve their vessel, take a few extra minutes to implement the steps as outlined in this article, so our waterways will continue to produce fish-catching Kodak moments for generations to come.
+Our precious wild fisheries are one of the most important things that give the human population a sense of hope that wild adventures and places still exist in today's highly industrial, advancing world.